Battle of Remagen: German order of battle

 Based on intelligence received through Ultra intercepts, the U.S. III Corps G-2 intelligence officer believed that the Germans were assembling a large force to wipe out the bridgehead, but unknown to the Allies, the units that the Germans called on to push the Americans back were only "impressive on paper".
-None of the sizable German units attacking the bridgehead were cohesive and many were severely understrength after being reduced during the Battle of the Bulge.
+None of the sizable German units attacking the bridgehead were cohesive, and many were severely understrength after being reduced during the Battle of the Bulge.
 From 10 to 13 March, the German forces included mostly the remains of 11 divisions.

 Reinforcements included the 3rd Panzer Division and about 200 men from the 340th Volksgrenadier Division, but they were largely untrained and composed of mostly inexperienced replacements found from among the Wehrkreis units up and down the Rhine.

 Illustrating the difficulties German forces faced in getting their armor to the front, it took ten days to bring the first five Jagdtigers of the 2nd company 512th Heavy Panzerjäger Battalion to the front due to communications breakdowns and the threat from fighter-bombers.
 The 1st Company lost four Jagdtigers in rearguard actions, three due to mechanical breakdowns.
 When they finally engaged the American armor around Herborn, Jagdtigers began to attack U.S. tanks at long range and claimed it destroyed 30 U.S. tanks, but no strategic victory was gained.

 Bayerlein could not muster the forces at his disposal into an effective counterattack.
 The Panzer Lehr Division was composed of three replacement formations, but their resources were much greater on paper than in reality.
 For example, the 653rd Heavy Panzerjäger Battalion should have been able to deploy two dozen Jagdpanther tank destroyers, but could seldom get more than a third of them into the field at any time.
 Along with the 9th and 11th Panzer Divisions, they were tasked with stopping the Allies, but Model held back the 11th Panzer on 10 March when the Panzer Lehr did not arrive.
 When the 9th and 11th Panzer finally attacked the American 311th Regiment at Bad Honnef 4 mi downstream from Remagen on 11 March, they were ineffective and consumed dwindling supplies of gasoline without result.

-On 13 March, Beyerlein planned to attack the Americans near Bruchhausen with three battalions containing about 1500 effective troops, facing five American battalions in reserve numbering about 3000 GIs.
+On 13 March, Beyerlein planned to attack the Americans near Bruchhausen with three battalions containing about 1,500 effective troops, facing five American battalions in reserve, about 3,000 soldiers.